-The 2020 football season is underway, and while the best way to catch all the games is still on conventional cable, cord cutters can still get in on the action with a few smart hacks.
+The 2021-22 football season is officially underway, and while the best way to catch all of the games is still on conventional cable, cord cutters can still get in on the action with a few smart hacks.

-The Kansas City Chiefs are the defending Super Bowl Champions, and they’ll be looking to repeat as NFL champs this year, led by star quarterback Patrick Mahomes.
-The latest Super Bowl LV odds have the Chiefs on top, with oddsmakers also listing the Ravens, 49ers and Saints as favorites to contend for the Super Bowl trophy.
+The Tampa Bay Buccaneers are the defending Super Bowl Champions and will be looking to repeat as NFL champs this year, led once again by star quarterback Tom Brady.
+The latest Super Bowl LVI odds have the Kansas City Chiefs on top, with oddsmakers also listing the Bucs, Buffalo Bills and Los Angeles Rams as other favorites to contend for the Super Bowl 56 trophy.

 How to Watch NFL Games Without Cable

-A simple TV antenna (like this one from Amazon) will get you access to all three channels in HD quality, along with stations like PBS and The CW.
+A simple TV antenna (like this one from Amazon) will get you access to all four major networks in HD quality, along with other local stations in your area.
 Pay for the antenna once and enjoy “free cable” for as long as you have it installed.
 Our pick below can be mounted indoors or outdoors and delivers a range of up to 120 miles, to pick up more stations than most basic antennas.

 (Note: Monday Night Football will air on ESPN, which you won’t be able to pick up through the antenna.
-To watch football on ESPN you’ll want to consider one of our live sports streaming options below).
+To watch football on ESPN or the NFL Network, you’ll want to consider one of our live sports streaming options below).

 How to Stream NFL Games Online

-For full NFL coverage, including CBS, NBC and FOX, as well as the NFL Network and ESPN, you’ll want to try out a live TV streaming service.
-That’ll get you access to the three major networks, along with access to Monday Night Football on ESPN.
-And while FOX has most Thursday night games, some are streaming exclusively on the NFL Network, which you can’t get with conventional cable or an antenna.
+For full NFL coverage, including CBS, NBC, FOX and ABC, as well as the NFL Network and ESPN, you’ll want to try out a live TV streaming service.
+That’ll get you access to the major networks, along with access to Monday Night Football on ESPN.
+Thursday Night Football games, meantime, are streaming exclusively on the NFL Network, which you can’t get with conventional cable or with an antenna.

-Your best bet to watch the NFL online is fuboTV.
-A monthly subscription starts at just $64.99 (that’s cheaper than most cable packages) and includes all the major networks, plus the NFL Network and ESPN.
-Your fuboTV deal also includes NBCSN and Fox Sports for post-game analysis.
+Your best bet to watch the NFL online is through fuboTV.
+A monthly subscription to fuboTV starts at just $64.99 (cheaper than most cable packages) and includes all the major networks, plus the NFL Network and ESPN.
+Your fuboTV deal also includes NBCSN and FOX Sports for post-game analysis.

 In addition to sports, a subscription to fuboTV gets you more than 100 other channels (including AMC, Bravo, E! and Showtime) plus 500 hours of Cloud DVR Plus, to record any games or shows you want to re-watch.
 The best part: three screens can be logged in at once, so you won’t have to fight over the channels while the game is on.

-Sling TV is the cheapest live streaming service on our list, with plans starting at just $30 a month.
+Sling TV is the cheapest live streaming service on our list, with plans starting at just $10 for your first month.
 The Sling Blue package gets you access to FOX and NBC (in most markets), plus the NFL Network. while Sling Orange gets you ESPN, ESPN 2 and ESPN 3.
-Your best Sling TV deal is to combine them, with the Sling Orange + Blue package for just $45/month (see details here).
+Your best Sling TV deal is to combine them, with the Sling Orange + Blue package from just $35/month (see details here).

 Sling TV channels also include AMC, E!, HGTV, USA and more.
 You can also add their “sports extra” package for 10 bucks, which gets you live streaming to NFL Red Zone, in addition to the MLB Network, NHL Network, Tennis Channel, Golf Channel and more.

-Vidgo’s $50 deal tacks on NFL Red Zone and all the PAC 12 networks for college sports.
+Vidgo also lets you tack on NFL Red Zone and all the PAC 12 networks for college sports.
 Choose a subscription based on your terms – Vidgo doesn’t require any long-term contracts or hidden fees, and you can cancel anytime.
 Watch with friends on up to three devices at one.
 Try Vidgo out for $10 for your first month to live stream the NFL online.
 Price goes up to $55 a month after that.

-Your CBS All Access membership also lets you stream more than 20,000 episodes and movies from the streaming service’s recently expanded lineup.
-The best shows to stream on CBS All Access include a slate of critically-acclaimed originals, like The Good Fight, Star Trek: Picard, Star Trek: Discovery, Why Women Kill, and a remake of The Twilight Zone, with Jordan Peele as the host and narrator.
+In addition to Sunday afternoon NFL games, your Paramount+ membership lets you stream more than 30,000 TV episodes and movies from the streaming service’s recently expanded lineup, which includes acclaimed originals like The Good Fight, Star Trek: Picard, Star Trek: Discovery, Why Women Kill, and a remake of The Twilight Zone, with Jordan Peele as the host and narrator.
 You’ll also get access to thousands of hours of content from BET, Comedy Central, Nickelodeon, MTV, and TV Land.